microsoft/mls-excel-app/README.md

 ### Current State
 I have not yet submitted for approval in the Office Store.
 However, the add-in in its current state should meet all requirements.

+## Additional Help from Office Team
+Michael Zlatkovsky is knowledgeable about building Office Add-ins, and you can reach out to him internally or just post a question on Stack Overflow with the tag office-js.
+He will likely respond.
+No one on the Office team is very knowledgable about using Angular to develop an Add-in, and the current team does not have Office Fabric libraries for Angular 2/4.
+There is some support for AngularJS, but that is a very different architecture.
+As such, any Angular questions you have should be directed at the Angular community and not the Office team.
+If your questions is specific to the Office JS library though, the Office team will be able to help you.

 ## License
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.